davidshepherd7/oomph-lib-micromagnetics/README.md

 The main binary of interest is `control_scripts/driver/driver`.
 Run with --help to see a list of command line flags.

 There are also a number of useful scripts in `control_scripts`.
 In particular `mesh_construction.py` can be used to create various unstructured meshes (requires `tetgen` and `triangle`).

+Note that the tetgen version for which the self tests are written is:
+`Version 1.4.3 (January 19, 2011)`.
+Newer versions have completely changed the way they generate meshes and so cannot (currently) be used by oomph-lib.